danhighley/IT3038C-Scripts/project2/Project 2 README.md

 Set a flag to trigger warning to the user if available strorage space falls below threshold.

 If warning needs to be sent, move through the drive letter array and store warning messages to new array.
-I didn't want multiple popups for each drive below the threshold, just one warning sent that would list allow drives below threshold.
+I didn't want multiple popups for each drive below the threshold, just one warning sent that would list all drives below threshold.
 The new array solves this.

 ``` foreach ($d in $drives) {
         $disk = Get-PSDrive $d;